gbogard/portfolio/src/content/biography.md

 #### Terminal + Shell

 On MacOs, I use iTerm 2.
 On Linux, I typically use Terminator.
-On my new machines, installing [Oh my ZSH](https://ohmyz.sh/) is one of the first things I do.
+Either way, installing [Oh my ZSH](https://ohmyz.sh/) is one of the first things I do.

 #### Desktop apps

 * For music, I use Spotify and it's open on my desktop pretty much all-day long.
-* For testing APIs, I use [Insomnia](https://insomnia.rest/)
+* To test APIs, I use [Insomnia](https://insomnia.rest/)

 #### Operating system